adhunchanchoc/sourcelink/README.md

 Different databases can be used (tested with PostgreSQL, MySQL, H2 in memory).
 Using JSON for data manipulation.
 ### Installation and launch
-For convenience, you can use <code>docker compose up</code> and <code>docker run</code> to spin up the app together with POSTGRES database.

-Otherwise, as a common Spring Boot project the application can be run in a standard way directly from command line or using executable .jar file.
-* GRADLE:
-Run directly using Gradle wrapper:
-<code>./gradlew bootRun</code><br>
-Build using Gradle wrapper and run jar package:
-<code>./gradlew build<br>
-java -jar build/libs/sourcelink-0.0.1-SNAPSHOT.<br>
-</code><br>
-* MAVEN:
-Run directly using Maven wrapper:
+To build a .jar needed for deployment, you can use Maven or its wrapper in the following way.
 <code>./mvnw clean package</code><br>

-Build using Gradle wrapper and run jar package:
-<code>./mvnw clean package<br>
+A) Docker with PostgreSQL included
+* For convenience, you can use <code>docker compose up</code> to spin up the app together with PostgreSQL database.

+B) Standard Java execution with a custom database (described in the Configuration section below)
+* As a common Spring Boot project, the application can be run in a standard way directly from the command line/terminal or using executable .jar file.
-java -jar target/sourcelink-0.0.1-SNAPSHOT.jar</code><br>
+<code>java -jar target/sourcelink-YOUR_VERSION.jar</code><br>

 Application termination can be done easily by interrupting the command-line process, for example by <kbd>Ctrl</kbd>+<kbd>C</kbd>.
+If you prefer the Docker way, you can use <code>docker compose stop</code> or <code>docker compose down</code> respectively.

 ### How to use
 By default, a running instance of the application is ready to use at http://localhost:8080/api/v1/links (the aggregate root).